MichLiang/michliang.github.io/musings.md

 - Atomic Habits by James Clear
 - The Three Body Problem by Liu Cixin

-Currently listening to:
-- I'm Glad My Mom Died by Jennette McCurdy

 ### 2024 Reads:

+7.5/10 | I'm Glad My Mom Died by Jennette McCurdy (Audiobook)

+ - A memoir by iCarly and Sam & Cat star Jennette McCurdy about her struggles as a former child actor.
+ - This was my first audiobook, and it was very well done piece of a unique human experience.
+The fact that Jennette herself reads it really adds to the experience.

 7/10 | Midwives by Chris Bohjalian

   - The book is about a very experienced lay midwife assisting with a home birth that ends up requiring an emergency C-section.
 Later the book is mainly a courtroom drama.
   - Not my usual read, however was recommended by a colleague and I really enjoyed the change of pace!

 3/10 | You've Reached Sam by Dustin Thao

   - About how a girl's boyfriend dies, and then somehow they're still able to communicate through phone call.
   - I didn't really enjoy how there were more questions than answers by the end of the book.
 Also, main character was a little bit unlikable, and the relationships lacked dimension.